Performing

 Live Music.
 Film.
 Feeling.

-I create unforgettable live performances where music, film and storytelling come together to move people.
+I create immersive live experiences where music, film, and storytelling intertwine to move people — heart, mind, and spirit.

-Using moody vocals, looped and effected flute, omnichord, electronics and immersive visuals, I craft rich, emotionally resonant experiences that linger long after the final note.
-My shows bridge sound and story - offering audiences a rare kind of connection: intimate, cinematic and deeply human.
+Through moody vocals, layered and effected flute, omnichord, electronics, and cinematic visuals, I craft performances that draw audiences in and stay with them long after the lights fade.
+Each show bridges sound and story, offering a connection that feels intimate, transportive, and deeply human.

-Whether I’m performing at a festival, theatre, museum, school, conference, house concert, or multi-arts space, I aim to create something that feels personal, powerful, and impossible to forget.
+Whether performing in a festival, theatre, museum, school, conference, or coastal cottage, I aim to create something that feels personal, powerful, and quietly transformative.

 Original music paired with evocative film